fvmformal/fvm/doc/sphinx/source/examples.rst

 SDRAM controller
 ~~~~~~~~~~~~~~~~

+This example comes from a popular Github repo: https://github.com/nullobject/sdram-fpga.
 This is the first example where complexity reduction techniques can be applied,
 although it's quite easy.
 There's a startup delay of over 2000 cycles
 parameterized with a generic, so it can simply be reduced without affecting